 Cohort conversion rate

-Cohort conversion rate is the number of subscribers who converted / the number of subscribers in your account.
+Cohort conversion rate is the number of web conversions / the number of subscribers in your account.

 A subscriber must meet all of the following requirements before their conversion activity counts towards this report.